Social and Economic Responsibilities of Universities in Taiwan and East Asia

 - Innovative initiatives and approaches to research and teaching that involve mutually-beneficial academic-community partnerships

 - Alignment of university social and economic responsibility with other strategic priorities

 - How efforts to embrace social and economic responsibility illuminate and challenge prevailing assumptions about expertise, community, and the systems and practices that arise from traditional notions of research, teaching, and decision-making

 Abstract Submission Guidelines

-We invite submissions of abstracts describing proposed papers for this issue.
+We invite submissions of abstracts in English describing proposed papers for this issue.
 Submission of abstracts should be prepared in accordance with the MUJ Article Submission and Editorial Guidelines and should be no more than 1,000 words.

-The deadline for submission of abstracts is March 1, 2018.
-We expect to complete reviews of abstracts and notify those who are invited to submit full manuscripts by April 2, 2018.
+The deadline for submission of abstracts is September 15, 2018.
+We expect to complete reviews of abstracts and notify those who are invited to submit full manuscripts by October 1, 2018.
 Full manuscripts will enter the standard peer review process which will lead to the final determination of acceptance/rejection.

 This issue is scheduled for publication in August 2019.

 Please direct any questions regarding this issue to Valerie Holton, Executive Editor, at email@example.com.